 Strategic Information Systems Management

-This module explores why and when strategic planning is essential to organisational success, especially during this time of ever more rapid technological changes.
-The module discusses the significant advances, along with describing tools, techniques and ways of thinking that align information systems strategies with the business strategy to facilitate the deployment of innovative digital solutions.
-The module provides you with the knowledge and skills that can help you to design and develop effective strategies to manage IS as an integral part of the strategic IS management process, which can ensure that organisations gain the benefits and avoid any pitfalls in utilising Information Systems.
+This module explores why and when strategic planning is essential to organisational success, especially during times of ever more rapid technological change.
+You will learn about the significant advances – along with tools, techniques and ways of thinking – that align Information Systems (IS) strategies with business strategy to facilitate the deployment of innovative digital solutions.
+The module provides you with the knowledge and skills that can help you to design and develop effective strategies to manage IS as an integral part of the strategic management process, ensuring that organisations gain the benefits and avoid any pitfalls in utilising IS.

 Our teaching philosophy revolves around you both ‘learning by doing’ and also transferring acquired knowledge to others.
 Activities will be conducted both individually and in teams, with tutors providing leadership and mentoring aimed at supporting your transition into independent learners.
 In this partnership, we will be encouraging you to become proactive, so that you can develop your confidence to undertake a range of progressively complex and challenging tasks.

 We expect you to attend all teaching sessions, as well as to read and prepare before these sessions.
 Good preparation will enable you to get the most from your contact time and will help you become an autonomous learner.
 Advanced preparation is also a critical skill which you must develop if you wish to succeed in business or professional practice.
 Teaching sessions will include lectures and small group interactive seminars.